The best sales to shop today: Mirror, Samsung, Wayfair and more - CNN Underscored

 More deals to shop

-- Take your pick of Cuisinart Cast Iron Pots, as low as $49.99 in a cool gray hue today only.
+- Take your pick of Cuisinart Cast-Iron Pots, as low as $49.99 in a cool gray hue today only.

 - Snag a pair of Samsung Galaxy Buds Live for just $106, the lowest price we’ve seen for these wireless earbuds.